 Eye Colour Explained

 Besides giving us a sense of personal autonomy and identity, our eye colours often link us to our genetic ancestors.
-Although we all probably know that our fingerprints are unique, but according to bayometric.com our iris pattern is more unique than finger prints.
+Although we all probably know that our fingerprints are unique, according to bayometric.com our iris pattern is more unique than fingerprints.

-Although you may choose to change your natural eye colour with coloured contacts lenses for fun, you can never escape your "true colours."
-In this brief article, we'll take a look at both the most common and the rarest eye colours and explain a bit about the history and chemistry behind each pigmentation.
+Although you may choose to change your natural eye colour with coloured contact lenses for fun, you can never escape your "true colours."
+In this brief article, we'll take a look at both the most common, and the rarest eye colours, and explain a bit about the history and chemistry behind each pigmentation.